justpy-org/justpy/docs/charts_tutorial/creating_charts.md

 ## Your First Chart

-To begin, we'll use the Highchart's documentation ["Your First Chart"](https://www.highcharts.com/docs/getting-started/your-first-chart) example.
+To begin, we'll use the Highchart's documentation [Your First Chart](https://www.highcharts.com/docs/getting-started/your-first-chart) example.

 In JustPy this example would look like this:
 ```python